-P&K Golf Club wishes to convey a modern approach to its Dress Regulations and hopes that members, visitors and guests will assist in maintaining standards expected, both on the Course and in the Clubhouse.
+P&K Golf Club wishes to convey a modern approach to its Dress Code and hopes that members, visitors and guests will assist in maintaining standards expected, both on the Course and in the Clubhouse.

 ON THE COURSE

-- Recognised golf shoes are required, trainers or improper golf shoes are not permitted.
+- Recognised golf shoes are required.
+Trainers or improper golf shoes are not permitted.

 - Clothing available from recognised golf shops is welcome.